An interactive community project dealing with the occupation of Tibet, presented by Mark Dugally and Ann-Louise Miranda

 Every tiger lamp in the series with be available for sale, with the majority of the proceeds going to "Free Tibet".
 Lamps can be purchased and dedicated to a friend or family member.
 At the end of the project, your lamp will be held for you at the Elisabeth Jones Art Center for collection.

-Elisabeth jones art center is located in the pearl district of downtown portland, oregon 516 NW 14TH AVE, PORTLAND, OR 97209
+Elisabeth jones art center is located in the pearl district of downtown portland, oregon we are a non-profit FINE ART organization with a focus on ecology, social justice, and contemporary issues 516 NW 14TH AVE, PORTLAND, OR 97209

 The largest Portland Art Gallery located in the Pearl District, Elisabeth Jones exhibits a wide array of fine art.
 We exhibit work based on Environment, Social Justice, and Contemporary Issues.
 Our exhibitions feature local Pacific Northwest artists, and a large talented pool of international artists.